CazaBelle/cart-vanilla-js/README.md

 * The user can add/remove items from their basket and add discounts.
 * The development of this program provided me with valuable experience with javascript and made me reminded me how important testing can be when debugging and refactoring.
 * For reasons mentioned above I have repeated the assignment using TDD with Jasmine.
-* An incomplete version using TDD meeting the first few user stories can be seen here [Retail Therapy JS](https://github.com/CazaBelle/retail-therapy-js)
+* An complete version using TDD meeting the first 7 user stories can be seen here [Retail Therapy JS](https://github.com/CazaBelle/retail-therapy-js)